One of the game’s all-time great guards, Clyde “The Glide” Drexler was known for his high-flying yet seemingly effortless swoops to the basket.

 The Blazers selected Drexler with the 14th overall pick in the 1983 NBA Draft.
 Looking back, it seems a mystery how such a great player slipped so low in the draft, especially in light of the careers of many of the players chosen ahead of him.

 But as a rookie, Drexler did not have an immediate impact.
-He did not make the NBA All-Rookie Team and averaged just 7.7 ppg.
-Some of that could be attributed to the fact that he only averaged a little over 17 minutes per game playing behind veteran guards and forwards like John Paxson, Calvin Natt and the year's prior No. 1 selection, Lafayette Lever.
+He did not make the NBA All-Rookie Team and averaged just 7.7 points per game.
+Some of that could be attributed to the fact that he only averaged a little over 17 minutes per game playing behind veteran guards and forwards like John Paxson, Calvin Natt and the year’s prior No. 1 selection, Lafayette Lever.

 However, after that inaugural season, Drexler reeled off 10 straight seasons as one of the top scorers in the league.
-In his second season, Drexler's scoring jumped to 17.2 ppg.
+In his second season, Drexler’s scoring jumped to 17.2 points per game.
 And by his third year, 1985-86, he had become an All-Star, averaging 18.5 points and ranking third in the NBA in steals (2.63 per game) and 10th in assists (8.0 apg).

-In the postseason, Drexler increased his production to 24.0 ppg, but the Blazers lost a four-game first-round series to Hakeem Olajuwon and the Houston Rockets.
+In the postseason, Drexler increased his production to 24.0 points per game, but the Blazers lost a four-game first-round series to Hakeem Olajuwon and the Houston Rockets.

 His next season was one of his best.
 In 1987-88, he placed fifth in the balloting for the NBA Most Valuable Player Award, after averaging 27.0 points, 6.6 rebounds, 5.8 assists and 2.51 steals.
 He also claimed a spot on the All-NBA Second Team.
 In his second NBA All-Star Game, that season, he totaled 12 points and 5 rebounds in 15 minutes.

 For the third straight season, however, Portland lost in the first-round of the NBA Playoffs.
 Drexler shot only .386 from the field during the postseason, averaging 22.0 points as the Blazers were upset by the Utah Jazz in four games.
-The following season, Drexler averaged 27.2 ppg (career best), 7.9 rpg and 5.8 apg, but for the fourth consecutive season, the Blazers failed to advance past the first-round after dropping a three-game series to the Lakers.
+The following season, Drexler averaged 27.2 points, (career-best), 7.9 rebounds and 5.8 assists, but for the fourth consecutive season, the Blazers failed to advance past the first-round after dropping a three-game series to the Lakers.

 That three-year run began in 1989-90 after a trade in the offseason for veteran power forward Buck Williams, an acquisition that excited Drexler.
 “I think we have a championship-caliber team, and we’re going to get there,” Drexler predicted before the season.

-That season, Drexler averaged 23.3 ppg, 6.9 rpg and 5.9 apg, made a third straight appearance in the NBA All-Star Game and made the All-NBA Third Team.
-More importantly, he was a vital cog in the Trail Blazers' run to the NBA Finals, in which they faced the Detroit Pistons.
+That season, Drexler averaged 23.3 points, 6.9 rebounds and 5.9 assists, made a third straight appearance in the NBA All-Star Game and made the All-NBA Third Team.
+More importantly, he was a vital cog in the Trail Blazers’ run to The Finals, in which they faced the Detroit Pistons.
 In 21 playoff games that season he averaged 21.4 points and 7.2 rebounds.
-Drexler scored 33 points in Game 2 of the Finals, including the winning free throws in the final seconds of overtime.
-However, that was the only game Portland won in the series, as the "Bad Boys" of Detroit led by Isiah Thomas copped its second straight NBA championship.
-Drexler averaged 26.4 points and 7.8 rebounds and shot .543 from the floor in the Finals.
+Drexler scored 33 points in Game 2 of The Finals, including the winning free throws in the final seconds of overtime.
+However, that was the only game Portland won in the series, as the “Bad Boys” of Detroit led by Isiah Thomas copped its second straight NBA championship.
+Drexler averaged 26.4 points and 7.8 rebounds and shot .543 from the floor in The Finals.